ryboe/trigger-captive-portal/README.md

 * Mac only
 * updated to use Go modules
 * no configs
-* falls back to using Chromium if Chrome is not installed
+* falls back to Chromium or Brave if Chrome is not installed